Chung Sanghwa: Later career

 Chung Sanghwa's grid-structures had more or less been perfected by his second residence in Paris in the late 1970s and his methodology of "peeling off and filling in" had matured into sophistication.
 He maintained his artistic practices and stylistic characteristics he had formulated in Paris throughout the majority of his career and even after he returned to South Korea.

-Chung held national and international exhibitions, including From All Sides: Tansaekhwa on Abstraction (2015) at Blum & Poe Gallery in Los Angeles.
+He held national and international exhibitions, including From All Sides: Tansaekhwa on Abstraction (2015) at Blum & Poe Gallery in Los Angeles.
 In 2015, Chung Sanghwa's paintings were included in Frieze New York Art Fair.
-Gallery Hyundai (갤러리현대, Seoul, Korea) has organized more than 25 of Chung's exhibitions, including 9 solo shows since 1983.
-Since 1996, Chung continues to work in his recluded studio in Yeoju.
+Gallery Hyundai (갤러리현대, Seoul, Korea) organized more than 25 of Chung's exhibitions, including 9 solo shows from 1983 onwards.
+Beginning in 1996, Chung continued to work in his recluded studio in Yeoju.
 Chung's works are in permanent collections of many prestigious art institutions including the Samsung Leeum Museum of Art, the Seoul Museum of Art, the National Museum of Modern Art in Tokyo, the Shizuoka Prefectural Museum of Art and the Fukuoka Asian Art Museum.
-Like many other Dansaekhwa artists, Chung Sanghwa has achieved significant commercial success, particularly from the 2010s, and his works have often been sold or auctioned off at record prices.
+Like many other Dansaekhwa artists, Chung Sanghwa achieved significant commercial success, particularly from the 2010s, and his works have often been sold or auctioned off at record prices.

+Death

+Chung died on January 28, 2026, at the age of 93.